Downtown Eugene

 Imagine a student from a poor village anywhere in the world, witnessing the PR spectacle of allowing US students to graffiti a perfectly functional, expensive building, in preparation for tearing it down, to build an uglier, bigger, more expensive building, which students will be paying off for years to come.

-This is the insanity of the destruction of the 1970's skylight wing of the EMU at the UO campus.
-Now, I'll admit that I watched this building during construction, and I was part of a very critical movement against modern architecture, and didn't like the elevated outdoor balconies, the odd-shaped rooms, etc.
+This is the insanity of the destruction of the 1970s skylight wing of the EMU at the UO campus.
+Now, I'll admit that I watched this building emerge during its construction, and I'm part of a movement that's generally critical against this kind of architecture, and I didn't enjoy it's tiny elevated concrete balconies, its odd-shaped rooms, etc.

-But, I always enjoyed the central open spaces, the light, the fact that it was always possible to host an event in a corner without really disturbing anyone … the student centers, the craft center, the ride board, the rental boards, the forum room with its wooden panels and carpeted step-seats, the giant pillow sculpture hanging several stories from an impossibly high skylight …
+But, I did enjoy the central open spaces, the light, the fact that it was always possible to host an event in a corner without really disturbing anyone … the student offices, the craft center, the ride board, the rental boards, the forum room with its wooden panels and carpeted step-seats, the giant pillow sculpture hanging several stories from an impossibly high skylight …

-It's not how I would design a student union, but it's certainly much better than the design that will replace it, which is bloated, hideous and senseless.
+It's not how I would design a student union, but it's certainly much better than the design that will replace it, which is bloated, hideous, sterile, and senseless.

 But the worst part of this story is the sheer waste of tearing down the EMU Skylight wing.